regenerativeag/regenerativeag.github.io/docs/community-guide/chatrooms.md

 Discussions about growing trees alongside livestock and produce.
 Food forests, silvopasture, forest gardening, alley cropping...

 ### **`#test-results-🔬`**
 Share and discuss test results.
+SAP test, soil tests, ...

 🔒 This room is visible to Members and Active Members.